cyang812/get_tumblr_likes/README_en.md

 ## step by step

+### if you have or want to have a api_key
 - First, you need to get the authentication for using tumblr api, look at [that](https://www.tumblr.com/docs/en/api/v2#auth).
 You just need to get the authentication once when you first run this code.

 - When you register an application, you will get the consumer_key and the consumer_secret.
-Then fill it in `get_json.py`, and run `python get_json.py` to collect your likes items.
+Then fill it in `get_json.py`, and run `python get_json_v2.py` to collect your likes items.
 By the way, you can also view the result on [this](https://api.tumblr.com/console/calls/user/likes#).

+#elif turn on the ·Share posts you like· button

+- `python get_json_v3.py` you can turn off share after download complete if you want.

+#endif

 - The return data is json type and named `likes.json`, then you need run `python json_parse.py`.
 This could parse the `likes.json` file and pick up the raw url about pictures and videos and write those in a `url_list.txt` file.
   ![](img/json_parse.png)

 - Last, run `python download.py` to download pictures, videos in a directory named download.
   ![](img/downloading.png)